cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

 ---
 layout: post
-title: "How gcc fixes bad hand-optimizations"
+title: "How llvm fixes bad hand-optimizations"
 date: 2016-06-05 01:00:24 +0200
 updated: 2016-06-05 01:00:24 +0200
 categories: programming
 disqus: true
-tags: c++ gcc optimization
+tags: c++ llvm optimization
 ---

-The GCC optimizer is a <a
+The LLVM optimizer is a <a
 href="http://www.fefe.de/source-code-optimization.pdf">trove of arcane and esoteric tricks</a> to speed up code on your particular system.
 Rather surprisingly, it will even transform sub-optimal, "clever" code that does more harm than good.

+**NOTE**: Although I use `gcc` here, it's actually using LLVM's backend.
+I'll update the post with actual `gcc` outputs later.

 One such piece of code is using shifts and additions in place of multiplications.
 In the olden days, this was a reliable way to speed up your